 Here is their menu.

-A cast member suggested I try the Lava Smoothie.
-It’s listed on the menu and consists of raspberry puree blended with flavors of coconut and pineapple.
+On a previous visit, a cast member suggested I try the Lava Smoothie.
+The smoothie consists of raspberry puree blended with flavors of coconut and pineapple.
 It’s a refreshing sweet treat on a hot day.
 Warning, though, it is super sweet.

-Here is a look at their usual setup, along with a few items you’ll find on the buffet.
+Here are a few items you’ll find on the buffet.

-And yes, Mickey Waffles.
+And yes, there are Mickey Waffles.
 You can eat as many as your heart desires.

 Below is one of their famous flatbreads.